Really, not all things Durham are cool.

 An organization that I helped launch, Downtown Durham Inc. a few years ago adopted the slogan “Find your Cool.”
 There is a bit of irony in all this because it really isn’t cool to describe things as “cool” anymore.

 In spite of that it does reflect that, somehow, after a long slow decline in Downtown, a revival that started slow, picked up steam and now Durham has become…well…cool.
 There are lots of great restaurants, music venues, the Durham Bulls, and the Performing Arts Center.
 Art flourishes.
 Downtown has become a magnet for bright, ambitious entrepreneurial types.
 Duke Basketball is better than ever and Duke Football has finally had a few good years.
 Raleigh is jealous and Chapel Hill doesn’t seem so shiny.

-On October 4, 1984 I started a job at the now disappeared Central Carolina Bank which means that as I write this I have been a Durham Citizen for 30 years.
+On October 4, 1984 I started a job at the now disappeared Central Carolina Bank which means that as I write this I have been a Durham Citizen for 38 years.
 I’ve seen a lot of ups and downs but to tell you the truth, I liked Durham in 1984 and I like it now.
 I’m very happy that we’re now recognized as cool but this has never been a bad place to live.
-Maybe because I’m not so cool myself some things didn’t bother me.
+Maybe because I’m not so cool myself, some things didn’t bother me.

-One of the things I hope to accomplish is to make people moving here feel more comfortable and reassure them that Durham isn’t just about being cool.
-It’s about raising kids and educating them, it’s about getting great medical care, it’s about good governance, it’s about taking care of our own and helping others.
+One of the things I hope to accomplish here is to make people moving to our neighborhoods feel more comfortable and reassure them that Durham isn’t just about being cool.
+It’s about raising and educating kids, it’s about getting great medical care, it’s about good governance, it’s about taking care of our own and helping others.